Materials on other websites, which we hope you find interesting and useful, covering:

 - Taking action – do it yourself; campaigning; get others’ attention!

 Learning from other Dioceses

-Christian Ecology Link (CEL) aims to offer insights into ecology and the environment to Christian people and churches, and to offer Christian insights to the Green movement.
-CEL supports Christians from all backgrounds and traditions.
+Green Christian (GC) aims to offer insights into ecology and the environment to Christian people and churches, and to offer Christian insights to the Green movement.
+GC supports Christians from all backgrounds and traditions.

-EIN and CEL founded Operation Noah, the first Christian campaign focused exclusively on climate change.
+Operation Noah was the first Christian campaign focused exclusively on climate change.
 It’s mission is to encourage Britain and Ireland’s churches and governments to lead a radical transformation in both our culture and economic systems; a transformation towards simpler, liveable and supportable lifestyles that will increase happiness and well-being, while safeguarding the whole of God’s creation for future generations.

 The Methodist Church in Britain, The United Reformed Church and the Baptist Union of Great Britain convened a joint working group on climate change and theology to produce the report “Hope in God’s Future: Christian Discipleship in the Context of Climate Change” (pdf).
 Together with the Church of Scotland, they have assembled a Joint Public Issues Team on the Environment.